MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 ### Configure legacy WS-Federation in version 20

-Whether you setting up a new version 20 deployment or upgrading from version 19 or earlier, you can set up use WS-Federation for now.
+Whether setting up a new version 20 deployment or upgrading a version 19 or earlier, you can still set up the Azure AD authentication use WS-Federation for now.
 The full setup is the same as in earlier versions, except the [!INCLUDE[webserver](../developer/includes/webserver.md)] now includes a setting named `UseLegacyAcsAuthentication` that you set to `true`.

 For example, using the [!INCLUDE[adminshell](../developer/includes/adminshell.md)], you run the following command: